Don't leave money on the table

 - Death benefits: Any payments made when a work-related injury or illness results in a worker’s death

-For the 3 years that the compensable claim remains on your account, all claim costs, including the medical only claims, are included in calculating your new rate.
+For the 3 years that the compensable claim remains on your account, all claim costs, including the amount over the medical only deduction on medical only claims, are included in calculating your new rate.
 Because of this, even one relatively inexpensive compensable claim can greatly impact your rates.

 Claims stay on your record for the 3-year experience period.
 When these claims are no longer in the experience period and you have no other compensable claims, you will again qualify for a discount.
 Visit the Experience Rating Questions & Answers for details on the experience period.